vincentke1117/BettaFish/README-EN.md

 #### 6.4 Command-line Report Generation Tool

 This tool bypasses the execution phase of all three analysis engines, directly loads their most recent log files, and generates a consolidated report without requiring the Web interface (while also skipping incremental file-validation steps).
+It will also generate a Markdown copy after the PDF by default (toggle via CLI flag).
 It is typically used when rapid retries are needed due to unsatisfactory report outputs, or when debugging the Report Engine.

 ```bash
 # Basic usage (automatically extract topic from filename)